Westchester County Airport

-HPN is currently serviced by 5 airlines, including regional code-sharing affiliates with scheduled flights for their major airline partners, to 20 destinations throughout the United States.
-3 scheduled charter airlines also offer flights and the New York Knicks and Rangers use the airport for charter flights during the season.

 The National Plan of Integrated Airport Systems for 2011–2015 categorized HPN as a primary commercial service airport.
-Per Federal Aviation Administration records, the airport had 904,482 passenger enplanements in calendar year 2008, 964,927 in 2009, and 999,831 in 2010.
+Per Federal Aviation Administration records, the airport had 872,023 passenger enplanements in calendar year 2019.

 History

 Westchester County Airport was built during World War II in 1942 as a home to an Air National Guard unit to protect New York City and Rye Lake, part of the city's water supply system.
-In May 1983, with the growth of suburban Westchester, the Guard unit abandoned Westchester Air National Guard Base and moved to Stewart International Airport, in Orange County.
+In May 1983, with the growth of suburban Westchester and a strategic shift from defensive operations to cargo missions, the Guard unit abandoned Westchester Air National Guard Base and moved to Stewart International Airport, in Orange County.

-The first scheduled airline flights were by American Airlines in late 1949 with a weekday morning flight from New York LaGuardia Airport to HPN continuing to Syracuse Hancock International Airport and beyond and returning in the evening.
+The first scheduled airline flights were by American Airlines in late 1949 with a weekday morning flight from New York LaGuardia Airport (LGA) to HPN continuing to Syracuse Hancock International Airport (SYR) and beyond and returning in the evening.
 Mohawk Airlines replaced American in 1955; Mohawk and successor Allegheny Airlines served HPN until 1979.
 The first scheduled jet flight was a Mohawk BAC One-Eleven in 1965.
-Before the federal Airline Deregulation Act in 1978, the airport was served in 1976 by Allegheny Airlines BAC One-Elevens and by several commuter air carriers including Air Speed, Command Airways and Commuter Airlines.
+According to the March 1, 1967 Mohawk system timetable, the airline was operating nonstop BAC One-Eleven jet service to both Rochester, NY (ROC) and Newark International Airport (EWR) as well as direct one stop BAC One-Eleven flights to Buffalo, NY (BUF) and also direct one stop BAC One-Eleven flights from Toronto (YYZ).
+Before the federal Airline Deregulation Act in 1978, the airport was being served in 1976 by Allegheny Airlines BAC One-Elevens and by several commuter air carriers including Air Speed, Command Airways and Commuter Airlines.
 Air Florida arrived in 1980 and United Airlines during the mid-1980s.
 American Airlines also resumed mainline service.
 Regional carrier Independence Air ceased operations at HPN on January 5, 2006.

 Major airlines that previously served the airport include American Airlines, Northwest Airlines, Republic Airlines (1979-1986), United Airlines and USAir (now part of American Airlines).
-New start up carriers Air Florida, AirTran Airways, Carnival Air Lines and Midway Airlines also served the airport.
+New start up carriers Air Florida, AirTran Airways, Carnival Air Lines, Midway Airlines and New York Air also served the airport.
 AirTran Airways began service at the airport in 2006 with flights to Atlanta, Orlando and West Palm Beach.
 These flights ended on August 11, 2012.
 Smaller regional and commuter air carriers that previously operated flights included Air North, Altair Airlines, Business Express Airlines, Boston-Maine Airways (operating as Pan Am Clipper Connection), Brockway Air, Command Airways, Commuter Airlines, Continental Express (now United Express), Empire Airlines, Independence Air, Island Air, Mall Airways and USAir Express.
 These airlines operated the following jets to the airport: